-There are very few things in life that are as frustrating as applying for a passport, in fact so few that right now I can’t think of any at all, i’d even put the process on a par with watching annoying tourists while travelling, and that’s a big call.
-These processes are ridiculously covered in red tape and seem to be stuck so deeply in the past that in comparison smoke signals appear quite modern.
+There are very few things in life that are as frustrating as applying for a passport, in fact, so few that right now I can’t think of any at all, I’d even put the process on a par with watching annoying tourists while travelling, and that’s a big call.
+These processes are ridiculously covered in red tape and seem to be stuck so deeply in the past that in comparison smoke signals appear quite modern.. (although some modern application processes are being streamlined, like the visum usa-ESTA system in the US which has pulled everything into a neat online application).
 Recently I went through no less than four separate passport interviews before my application was finally approved enough to be sent off for processing, FOUR!
 Each interview had to be accompanied by a new passport form, filled out (yet again) with the correct details, signatures, photos etc..
 The first time the form was rejected was because my head was 1mm too large in the photos (which they had taken a week earlier!), the second rejection was because I had used blue ink not black and the third was because my signature had the audacity to creep outside the tiny marked signature box at one corner.
-The fourth and subsequent court appearance were because I tried to strangle the poor post office worker who had just rejected my last application (yes, that’s a joke, but you get the idea).
+The fourth and subsequent court appearance was because I tried to strangle the poor post office worker who had just rejected my last application (yes, that’s a joke, but you get the idea).

 So after what seemed like a ridiculous amount of time spent on my paperwork, getting my forms in order, the correct signatures, photo sizes and experiencing more interviews than if I was on a murder trial, I finally had the application submitted.
 With my wallet about $300 lighter I walked out of the post office wondering why a person can apply for credit cards, schools, kids (adoption forms), or even a wife (or husband) online, but apparently not a passport.
 Passports still required you to fill in paperwork with a pen and submit documents so old and faded that Gone With The Wind was still a new release, even though we now supposedly live in a digital age.
 This experience got me wondering exactly what this same process would be like in another country and if this bureaucratic red tape covered most of the world or just my tiny corner of it.